 Over time, these problems may become more severe.

 You may experience further symptoms, including :

 You may also develop small areas of darkened skin, or darkened lips or gums.

-If the hormone levels are very low a person with Addison's disease may have a sudden crisis (adrenal crisis - see below) which may be triggered by an episode of infection or stress.
+If the hormone levels are very low a person with Addison's disease may have a sudden crisis (adrenal crisis) which may be triggered by an episode of infection or stress.
 This is a medical emergency.

 Diagnosing Addison’s disease

 To help diagnose Addison’s disease, your GP will first ask about your symptoms and review your medical history.

 They're also likely to ask if anyone in your family has an autoimmune disorder (a condition caused by a problem with their immune system).

 Your GP will examine your skin for any evidence of brownish discolouration (hyperpigmentation).

 If Addison’s disease is suspected, blood tests will be carried out to measure the levels of sodium, potassium and cortisol in your body.